suparngp/kotlin-multiplatform-projects/docs/docs/cache/README.md

         }
     }
     ```
-2. Add `implementation 'suparnatural-kotlin-multiplatform:cache-metadata:version'` to `commonMain`.
+2. Add `implementation 'com.suparnatural.kotlin:cache:version'` to `commonMain`.

-3. Add `implementation 'suparnatural-kotlin-multiplatform:cache-iosx64(or iosarm64):version'` to `iosMain`.
-4. Add `implementation 'suparnatural-kotlin-multiplatform:cache-android:version'` to `iosMain`.
+> With the hierarchical project structure, you generally need to add the dependency to `commonMain` only.
+Other targets are also available in case you need to override this behavior.

 ## Concepts